northpolesec/santa/README.md

   the events database.
 In LOCKDOWN mode, only listed binaries are allowed to run.

 * Event logging: When the system extension is loaded, all binary launches are logged.
 When in either mode, all unknown or denied binaries are stored in the database to enable later aggregation.

-* Certificate-based rules, with override levels: Instead of relying on a binary's hash (or 'fingerprint'), executables can be allowed/blocked by their signing certificate.
-You can therefore allow/block all binaries by a given publisher that were signed with that cert across version updates.
-A binary can only be allowed by its certificate if its signature validates correctly but a rule for a binary's fingerprint will override a decision for a certificate; i.e. you can allowlist a certificate while blocking a binary signed with that certificate, or vice-versa.
+* Signature-based rules, with override levels: Instead of relying on a binary's hash (or 'fingerprint'), executables can be allowed/blocked by their code signature (through CDHash, Certificate, TeamID or SigningID rules).
+You can therefore allow/block all binaries signed by a publisher or all versions of a signed binary.
+Rules are applied in most-specific order, which allows you to allow all binaries by a given publisher while blocking one specific signing ID or binary (or vice-versa).

 * Path-based rules (via NSRegularExpression/ICU): This allows a similar feature to that found in Managed Client (the precursor to configuration profiles,